Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Safety Verification of Ground Robot Motion

 \begin{model}[h] \end{model}

-The refined obstacle may choose any direction as described by the unit vector $d_o$ in \eqref{eq:obstacle:1-1} and any acceleration $a_o$, as long as it does not exceed the velocity bound $V$.
-The dynamics of the obstacle are straight ideal-world translational motion in the two-dimensional plane, see \eqref{eq:obstacle:2}.
+The refined obstacle may choose any acceleration $a_o$, as long as it does not exceed the velocity bound $V$ \eqref{eq:obstacle:1-1}.
+In order to ensure that the robot does not force the obstacle to avoid collision by steering (\eg, other cars at an intersection should not be forced to change lanes), we keep the obstacle's direction unit vector $d_o$ constant.
+The dynamics of the obstacle are straight ideal-world translational motion in the two-dimensional plane with reaction time $\tau$, see \eqref{eq:obstacle:2}.

+\paragraph{Verification} We verify the safety of the robot's control choices as modeled in \rref{model:dynamicwindowpassivefriendly2}.
+Unlike the passive safety case, the passive friendly safety property $\phi_{\text{pfs}}$ should guarantee that if the robot stops, moving obstacles (cf. \rref{model:obstacle}) still have enough time and space to avoid a collision.
+The conditions $\vo = \sqrt{\vox^2+\voy^2} \land \dox\vo=\vox \land \doy\vo=\voy$ link the combined velocity and direction vector $(\vox,\voy)$ of the abstract obstacle model from the robot safety argument to the velocity scalar $\vo$ and direction unit vector $(\dox,\doy)$ of the refined obstacle model in the liveness argument.
+This requirement can be captured by the following \dL formula: